kdeloach/labs/php/kwork/README.md

 Some aspects I copied from .NET, such as structured config files and user controls (kind of).
 The project that I implemented this on used Twig for templating, PDO for data access, and some minor event based control flow commonly found in .NET applications.

-The project structure for implementations may be organized like this:
+I thought this may be worth preserving just in case I ever decide to resume this project.

+Example of project structure:

     /kwork
+        ...
     /custom_app
         /Model
         /View
         /Controller
         config.xml
+        ...
     /www
         .htaccess
         index.php
+        ...

 The index.php file establishes the include_path and invokes kwork/AppMain::handleRequest().

 Example of a config.xml file:

     <?xml version="1.0" ?>
     <config>